gyng/betabot/README.md

-# UntitledBot - changeme
+# Hudda

-UntitledBot is a chatbot that aims to be protocol agnostic, easy to deploy and simple to develop for.
-UntitledBot supersedes [HidoiBot](https://github.com/gyng/HidoiBot).
+Hudda is a chatbot that aims to be protocol agnostic, easy to deploy and simple to develop for.
+Hudda supersedes [HidoiBot](https://github.com/gyng/HidoiBot).

 Features network adapters and plugin framework goodies (database ORM, settings, packaging, install).